SQL++ Query Strings

 Specifies the selection criteria used to filter results.

-statement to choose which documents are returned by your query.
+As with SQL, use the WHERE statement to choose which documents are returned by your query.

 Syntax